By Greg Ahuy – April 8, 2021

 Furthermore, if in any period, there is insufficient cash to pay the revolver’s interest expense, that interest expense is rolled over, or, in other words, the interest expense is added to the revolver’s outstanding balance.

 In this article, we learnt about the revolving credit facility in project finance transactions.
-To learn about financial modelling for project finance please enroll in our courses:
+To learn about financial modelling for 100% project financing please enroll in our courses:

 Project Finance Modeling for Infrastructure Assets – https://www.financialmodelonline.com/p/project-finance-modeling-course